Keen walking boots REVIEW: for kids and parents who love the outdoors

 I also found the laces to be rather tight initially and I had to play around with them to get a comfortable fit.
 But once I had this sorted, I can confirm that they are a VERY comfortable fit.
 I like how there’s a locking mechanism for the laces around the ankle, so they don’t slip.

 I’ve also been hiking in them without the kids, meaning I’ve been able to walk at a normal pace and cover some distance.
 I do feel they needed a little wearing in, but they provide excellent support on rough terrain and I’m very happy with them.
-And a year on, I absolutely LOVE them!
+And a two years on, I absolutely LOVE them!